MolVlad/LabVIEW-802.11-Angle-of-Arrival-Estimation/README.md

 # LabVIEW-802.11-Angle-of-Arrival-Estimation

 4-channel Wi-Fi receiver implementation in LabVIEW 2020.
-This receiver is able to extract from real Wi-Fi frames information about channel in order to find Directions of Arrival.
+This receiver is able to extract from real Wi-Fi frames information about channel in order to estimate Angle of Arrival.

 In case of any use, please cite original paper: